Adipa-G/SPAandWebAPI/README.md

 * Karma

 ### backend/netcore
-* dotnetcore 2.1 used to implement API with built in DI
+* .Net 7 used to implement API with built in DI
 * IdentityServer 4 used to provide OAuth tokens
 * NHibernate as ORM